A unified framework for hard and soft clustering with regularized optimal transport: Related Work

-\paragraph{Regularized Optimal Transport} The OT problem, that can be solved with linear programming, has a prohibitive computational cost for large scale problems.
-For this reason, Regularized Optimal Transport (ROT) models have received a lot of attention in Machine Learning and Imaging\cite{Cuturi2013,Benamou2015}.
-Indeed, considering entropic regularization and quadratic costs allows the fast computation of ROT maps and costs \cite{Peyre_convolutional_siggraph15}.
-As shown in \cite{Dessein2016}, ROT turns out to be equivalent to a matrix nearness problem with respect to Bregman divergences, leading to unexplored links between ROT and Bregman clustering methods~\cite{Banerjee2005}

-\paragraph{Statistical Inference by Minimizing Optimal Transport} Up to our knowledge, excepting the theoretical contributions of \cite{BASSETTI20061298}, the problem of statistical inference by minimizing optimal transport distances has been little studied.
-Numerical algorithms have been proposed in Machine Learning through Boltzmann Machines \cite{NIPS2016_6248,2017arXiv170105146B}.
-As the parameter estimation problem is non convex (and potentially non differentiable), Boltzmann machines fail at obtaining good parameterizations for large scale problems.
-Hence, instead of estimating parameters of prior laws, Generative Adversarial Networks (GAN) \cite{NIPS2014_5423} aims at designing generators that can provide samples that respect the data distribution.
-GAN lead to processes that can be efficiently optimized and the use of OT distance is currently extensively studied in this context \cite{2017arXiv170107875A,2017arXiv170507642B,2017arXiv170601807G,2017arXiv170600292G}.
+Since the theoretical work in~\cite{BASSETTI20061298}, the statistical inference by minimizing OT distances, also known as the Minimum Kantorovitch Estimator problem~\cite{bernton2019parameter,peyre2019computational}, has been increasingly studied~\cite{frogner2020approximate,blanchet2021sample,lambert2022variational,yi2023sliced}.~Numerical algorithms have also been proposed through Boltzmann Machines~\cite{NIPS2016_6248}.
+As the parameter estimation problem is non convex and potentially non differentiable, these methods fail at obtaining good parameterizations for large scale problems.
+Instead of estimating parameters of prior laws, Wasserstein Generative Adversarial Networks~\cite{arjovsky2017wasserstein} design generators that provide samples respecting the data distribution according to regularized or approximate OT distances~~\cite{bousquet2017optimal,genevay2018learning,adler2018banach,houdard2022gradient}.

-Excepting these algorithms based on Deep Learning, OT has never been used for distance between data and distribution in ``traditional'' algorithms such as KM, or EM.
-In this paper, we fill in this gap and study numerical algorithms considering statistical inference based on Regularized Optimal Transport (ROT).